 - Type: Speech synthesiser

-The Language Translator (renamed to the Language Tutor the next year) was a translator released by TI in 1979.
+The Language Translator (renamed to the Language Tutor the next year) was a translator released by Texas Instruments in 1979.

 Like their earlier Speak & Spell toy, it contained a speech synthesiser, making it inadvertently useful to electronic musicians who wanted a then-futurist angle to their vocals.
 Unlike the Speak & Spell, it has a much larger vocabulary, and is even multilingual.